 Make sure the table is easily accessible, preferably near the entrance so guests will see it upon entering.
 Also, you’ll want to ensure the area is well-lit so guests can see their work.

-2. Unwrap the Jenga boxes and place the pieces in towers/stacks on the table for guests to grab.
+2. Unwrap the boxes and place the pieces in towers/stacks on the table for guests to grab.

 If you prefer, you can just stack the pieces in low-piles or spread out on the table.